Louis047/Windows-Dots/README.md

 - [GlazeWM](https://github.com/glzr-io/glazewm) - i3-like window tiling manager, built using Rust.

 - [GlazeWM Autotiler](https://github.com/orbi-tal/glaze-autotiler) - Implements a missing feature to GlazeWM: `Tiling Layouts`.
-Soon to be deprecated as they're going to be added in the next update.
+Soon to be deprecated as the functionality is about to be merged in the next update.

 - [Komorebi](https://github.com/LGUG2Z/komorebi) - Another Tiling Manager made using Rust, with goodies like animations and better transparency support.
 Sure a hell to customize this.